tsmoo/HackTheBox/Devel/WriteUp_Devel.md

 git clone https://github.com/borjmz/aspx-reverse-shell
 ```

-Edit the 'shell.aspx' file with your local IP and port.
+Edit the `shell.aspx` file with your local IP and port.

 We can also use 'msfvenom' to generate a payload :